GPlates/GPlates/doc-python-api/pygplates_primer.rst

    if reconstructed_velocities:
       ...

-The velocities are calculated at geometry points that are *active at the requested reconstruction time* (see :ref:`pygplates_primer_reconstructed_geometry_time_span_geometry_points`).
+A velocity is calculated for each geometry point that is *active at the requested reconstruction time* (see :ref:`pygplates_primer_reconstructed_geometry_time_span_geometry_points`).
 If *none* of the points are active then ``None`` will be returned.

-If the requested reconstruction time is *within* the :meth:`time range <pygplates.ReconstructedGeometryTimeSpan.get_time_span>` of the snapshots then the velocities are calculated at the geometry points in one of the two time slots nearest the reconstruction time (the time slot closest to the initial time specified in :meth:`pygplates.TopologicalModel.reconstruct_geometry`).
+If the requested reconstruction time is *within* the :meth:`time range <pygplates.ReconstructedGeometryTimeSpan.get_time_span>` of the snapshots then the returned velocities are calculated at the geometry points in the time slot (of the two time slots nearest the reconstruction time) that is closest to the initial time (specified in :meth:`pygplates.TopologicalModel.reconstruct_geometry`).
-The velocities are determined by the topologies (rigid plates and deforming networks) resolved at the time of the time slot (of the snapshot) using
-:meth:`pygplates.ResolvedTopologicalBoundary.get_point_velocity` or :meth:`pygplates.ResolvedTopologicalNetwork.get_point_velocity`
-(depending on which plate/network in the time slot each active point lies within).

 .. note:: The velocities are calculated at the time of the time slot (rather than the reconstruction time), and at the positions of the active geometry points in the time slot (rather than the geometry points at the reconstruction time - see :ref:`pygplates_primer_reconstructed_geometry_time_span_geometry_points`).